xiyupeng/AmpliCI-UMI/README.md

-AmpliCI-UMI
+DAUMI (AmpliCI-UMI)
 ===========

-AmpliCI-UMI, Amplicon Clustering Inference with UMI information, is built on [AmpliCI](https://github.com/DormanLab/AmpliCI), but takes advantage of UMI information for denoising amplicon sequencing data, which contributes to a more accurate error profile and better clustering results.
+DAUMI (AmpliCI-UMI), Amplicon Clustering Inference with UMI information, is built on [AmpliCI](https://github.com/DormanLab/AmpliCI), but takes advantage of UMI information for denoising amplicon sequencing data, which contributes to a more accurate error profile and better clustering results.
-AmpliCI-UMI greatly enhances the accuracy of detecting rare sequences and provides deduplicated abundance estimation, elimilating PCR-induced errors and bias.
+DAUMI greatly enhances the accuracy of detecting rare sequences and provides deduplicated abundance estimation, elimilating PCR-induced errors and bias.

-AmpliCI-UMI now has been merged in AmpliCI v2.0+.
+DAUMI now has been merged in AmpliCI v2.0+.

 # Table of Contents
 1. [Installation](#installation)